Download a copy our Parent Information booklet

 If you have any further questions please do not hesitate to contact the school.

 Stationery is made available to children on the first school day each year to ensure a prompt start to programmes of work.
+Parents are then invoiced for these.
 Stationery can be purchased at the school office each morning between 8.30am and 8.50am at competitive prices, both at the beginning of the year and also throughout the remainder of the year.
 New entrants will be provided with requirements on enrolment.

 Parkland is a 'SunSmart Accredited School'